Headshot of Hannah Stitt

 Bio

-Professor Hannah Stitt is the founder of Tectonic Law PC, a San Francisco-based intellectual property litigation firm.
-Professor Stitt has worked on trademark disputes throughout her career, and her experience includes clearance and prosecution of trademarks a the state level.
+Professor Stitt is the founder of Tectonic Law, a San Francisco-based intellectual property litigation firm.
+Professor Stitt has worked on trademark disputes throughout her career, and her experience includes prosecution of trademarks and litigation at the state level.

-She earned her J.D. from UC College of the Law, San Francisco in 2015, where she now returns as a professor.
-Prior to founding Tectonic Law PC, Professor Stitt worked a various business focused litigation firms in San Francisco, CA.
+She earned her J.D. from UC Law SF in 2015, where she now returns as an adjunct professor.
+Prior to founding Tectonic Law, Professor Stitt worked at various business focused litigation firms in San Francisco, California.